ibm-cloud-docs/databases-for-elasticsearch/nlp-ml-tutorial.md

 ## Conclusion
 {: #nlp-ml-tutorial-conclusion}

-This tutorial shows how to use {{site.data.keyword.databases-for}} to harness the power of machine learning to generate valuable additional information from your data.
+This tutorial shows how to use {{site.data.keyword.databases-for-elasticsearch}} to harness the power of machine learning to generate valuable additional information from your data.
 We hope you can use it as a springboard to explore other ways to augment and create value from your data.